 Geofencing: The fleet managers can see whether or not the drivers are within the context of the assigned routes.
 Any activity outside the designated area can be acted upon.

-Real-time Progress: Tracking the real-time progress of the deliveries is made possible through route monitoring.
+Real-time Progress: Tracking the real-time progress of the deliveries is made possible through path monitoring.
 Real-time progress can assure the fleet managers that the deliveries are being carried out smoothly.
 If there are interruptions, those can be tackled with necessary action.

 Fleet Utilization & Fuel Consumption: The major daily spend for any company is fuel consumption.
-The route monitoring module not only saves fuel but also improves fleet utilization and control.
+The default route monitoring module not only saves fuel but also improves fleet utilization and control.
 With better control, businesses can take action before it’s late to correct the situation.

 Improved Customer Service: A company can inform its customers, via email or SMS, about the estimated arrival time of their driver.
-This keeps the customer in the loop, better informed, and ready to accept the order once it arrives.
+This keeps the customer in the route loop, better informed, and ready to accept the order once it arrives.

 Use-cases You Can Implement Using Route Monitoring